HourToEmpowerOrg/h2e-web/README.md

 ### Migrations for Production Database
 - TODO: Find a better way to automate this

-Currently, set `FLASK_ENV=Production` in your .env file, and re-run `flask db upgrade` after already generating the migration.
+Currently, set `FLASK_ENV=Production` in your .env file, and re-run `flask db upgrade` from inside `/h2e_api` directory after already generating the migration.

 ### Deploying:
 Requirements: EB CLI installed and configured, python 3.7